Evolutional Ethics and Animal Psychology

 Evolutional Ethics and Animal Psychology is an 1897 book by American scholar Edward Payson Evans, published by D. Appleton & Company.
-It explores the ethical implications of evolutionary theory for nonhuman animals, arguing that evolutionary continuity challenges traditional anthropocentrism in moral philosophy.
-Drawing on historical and scientific sources, Evans critiques prevailing attitudes toward animals and calls for their inclusion within the sphere of moral concern.
+The book examines the ethical implications of evolutionary theory for the treatment of nonhuman animals.
+Evans argues that evolutionary continuity undermines traditional anthropocentrism in moral philosophy and supports extending moral concern to animals.

-Addressing topics such as animal psychology, the history of ethics, and human–animal relationships, the book argues that animals' mental and emotional capacities warrant ethical and legal recognition.
-It was among the first English-language works to link evolutionary ethics with animal rights, influencing later animal rights writers including Henry Stephens Salt, and received a mixed critical reception upon publication.
+The book discusses animal psychology, the history of ethics, and human–animal relationships.
+Evans argues that animals' mental and emotional capacities should be recognized in ethics and law.
+It was among the early English-language works to connect evolutionary ethics with animal rights, and was later cited by writers including Henry Stephens Salt.
+Reviews at the time were mixed.